coins/bitcoin-scripts/op-codeseparator.md

 ```

 This could work recursively, such that we repeat the same contract in a next transaction authorized by the first branch of the previous transaction.
-After some arbitrary recursion depth we can settle the branch and continue with the next branch of the previous transaction.
+After some arbitrary recursion depth we can settle the full branch and continue with the next branch of the base transaction.